 kmitchell/rabbitmq-mcp takes a practical operations approach: get message counts, move messages between queues, purge dead-letter queues, check for alarms in production vhosts.
 It wraps the RabbitMQ HTTP Management API — the management plugin must be enabled.

-NEW: MCP-over-AMQP Transport. amazon-mq/mcp-amqp-transport (20 stars) is an SDK for running any MCP server over AMQP message brokers — a first for the protocol.
+MCP-over-AMQP Transport. amazon-mq/mcp-amqp-transport (20 stars, last updated February 14, 2026) is an SDK for running any MCP server over AMQP message brokers — a first for the protocol.
 It supports both AMQP 0.9.1 and AMQP 1.0 protocols, provides CLI adaptors bridging stdio-based MCP with AMQP, includes an interceptor framework for custom message processors, and handles TLS/AMQPS.
 Available as @aws/mcp-amqp-transport (v1.0.2) on npm.
 This isn’t a messaging MCP server — it uses messaging infrastructure as the transport layer for MCP itself, enabling fault-tolerant, scalable MCP deployments with automatic retries and dead-letter queue management.

 The RabbitMQ ecosystem is thinner than Kafka’s.
 None of these servers approach Confluent’s 50+ tool count.
 Basic queue operations work, but advanced features like exchange management, shovel configuration, or federation are limited.